dArignac/smarthome/nodered/README.md

 ## Custom docker image
 Compare the files from `docker-custom` with the original ones from `docker/docker-custom` to see the differences.

-Copy them in the submodule and run `./docker-alpine.sh` there to build the image.
-Build on the RaspberryPi.
-Push manually to Dockerhub.

 Adjustments made:

 - architecure: arm32v7